tim-schultz/zora-coin-mcp/README.md

 ### Major Limitations

-1. **Testing**: I setup `src/zora-mcp.test.ts` as a sort of hybrid integration test.
-I wanted to make actual requests to the test RPC to ensure that tools were functioning as expected.
-In a production environment I would probably setup a testing library more suitable for E2E tests even though vitest worked pretty well
+1. **Testing**: I setup `src/zora-mcp.test.ts` as a hybrid integration test.
+I wanted to make actual requests to a RPC to ensure that tools were functioning as expected.
+In a production environment I would have setup a testing library more suitable for E2E tests even though vitest worked well in this time constrained scenario.
 2. **Private Key Exposure**: This requires the user to provide their private key as a setting
     - Depending on the requirements using Account Abstraction for transaction management could be a useful solution
+    - Using something like Privy could be a cool solution allowing the use of Oauth for transaction signing without the need of a private key
     - You could also apply delegation and permissions within the server or gated with a smart contract
     - You could add further safe guards such as limiting purchasing of more than $x of tokens.
 3. **STDIO**:
     - Publish package to npm to make it easier to install via npx
 4. **Streamable HTTP Transport**: This could be a useful alternative depending on the requirements.
 It would allow better analytics and further control on changes to the server.
-The negative being that it would shift some of the trust assumption to a more closed system
+The negative being that it would shift some of the trust assumption to a more closed system.
+Although an Oauth integration with Privy for tx signing could be the bet of both worlds.

 ### Operational Limitations